 Introducing a bottle to a breastfed baby when bottle feeding and breastfeeding

-- It is recommended to only start introducing the bottle after baby is between 3 – 5 weeks old and can breastfeed well.
+It is recommended to only start introducing the bottle after a baby is between 3 – 5 weeks old and can breastfeed well.
 This is so that

-- If a bottle needs to be introduced before 4 weeks of age, it's best to
+If a bottle needs to be introduced before 4 weeks of age, it's best to

-for a few minutes to ease baby’s hunger and then only give him the bottle.
+for a few minutes to ease your baby’s hunger and then only give him/her the

-- Some moms have found that it’s best to let somebody else give baby the first few bottles, as baby associates mom with the comfort of the breast.
+Some mothers have found that it’s best to let somebody else give their babies the

-- Electric breast pumps ~ They are usually quite expensive, but are great for increasing milk supply.
+Electric breast pumps: They are usually quite expensive, but are great for increasing milk supply.
 They can be hired too, sometimes at a very reasonable price.
-These types of pumps come in double action so that you can pump both breasts at the same time…saving you time.
+These types of pumps come in double action so that you can pump both breasts at the same time; saving you time.
 How to choose the right breast pump.